How to Open a Business Bank Account in Three Easy Steps

 Limited Liability Company Business Bank Account Requirements

-Articles of organization: Similar to articles of incorporation for an S Corp or C corp, if you operate a limited liability corporation, you must provide a certified copy of your articles of organization.
+• Articles of organization: Similar to articles of incorporation for an S Corp or C corp, if you operate a limited liability corporation, you will be required to provide a certified copy of your articles of organization.
 Some states refer to this document as a certificate of organization.
-You will also need to provide an operating agreement that states the names of members or owners of the LLC.
-These people are authorized to sign checks and transact business on behalf of the company.
+You will also need to provide an operating agreement that states the names of the members, or owners, of the LLC, who are authorized to sign checks and transact business on behalf of the company.

 Business Requirements for a Non-Profit

-501(c)3 Letter: A nonprofit organization requires authorization from the IRS to not pay taxes on income.
+• 501(c)3 Letter: A nonprofit organization requires authorization from the IRS to to note pay taxes on income.
 This authorization is provided in the form of a 501(c)3 letter.
 You will need to show this letter, as proof of your organization’s tax-exempt status.

 Step 2: Select the Right Bank Account